 Going Beyond the Ordinary

-Dr. Prakash Amte and his wife devoted their entire life for the betterment of the tribal people and local wildlife of the Gadchiroli region.
+Dr. Prakash Baba Amte and his wife devoted their entire life to the betterment of the tribal people and local wildlife of the Gadchiroli region.
 They worked hard to bring awareness among the tribespeople of the region, teaching them agricultural techniques and considerably reducing their dependence on hunting for survival.
 The absence of power did not deter them from performing several emergency surgical procedures and eventually, they got a hospital fitted with modern facilities.
 Though the couple was not trained to be veterinarians; they went beyond the ordinary and created the ‘Animal Ark’ within their courtyard, providing a safe haven to deserted and injured animals.

-Dr. Prakash Amte’s name easily ranks topmost among the popular persons of India.
+Dr. Prakash Baba Amte’s name easily ranks topmost among the popular persons of India.
 Dr. Prakash Amte’s social work reached out to the masses through the biopic titled ‘Dr. Prakash Baba Amte– The Real Hero’ which was released in Marathi, Hindi, and English.
 The movie showcased his immeasurable contribution to society proving a source of inspiration to all of us.
 His immense work was recognized globally when he and his wife were awarded the Magsaysay Award for ‘Community Leadership’ in 2008.
-They were honored with several other awards too; however, this totally down-to-earth couple continue to carry on their good work in Hemalkasa without any fanfare.
+They were honored with several other awards too; however, this totally down-to-earth couple continues to carry on their good work in Hemalkasa without any fanfare.

 Social Reform Runs in the Family

 Social work runs in the Amte family.
-Dr. Prakash Amte’s three children, Aniket, Digant, and Arti along with their spouses have followed in the footsteps of Dr. Prakash Amte, social activist; devoting their lives too, to social work.
-Today, the number of animals housed in ‘Animal Ark’ has decreased considerably because Dr. Prakash Amte and his wife, Dr. Mandakini Amte’s efforts for the betterment of the Madia- Gond tribal people have paid off.
+Dr. Prakash Amte’s three children, Aniket, Digant, and Arti along with their spouses have followed in the footsteps of Dr. Prakash Baba Amte, social activist; devoting their lives too, to social work.
+Today, the number of animals housed in ‘Animal Ark’ has decreased considerably because Dr. Prakash Baba Amte and his wife, Dr. Mandakini Amte’s efforts for the betterment of the Madia- Gond tribal people have paid off.
 The tribal people today are leading a far better life than what they were many years ago.